 1. Flowing Water Trail, Bow Valley Provincial Park (2.4 km, minimal elevation gain)

-is a fun, short hike with stairs, boardwalk, wetlands, and river views.
+Flowing Water Trail is a fun, short hike with stairs, boardwalk, wetlands, and river views.
 In early summer, there are tons of wildflowers too!

-Picnic at Middle Lake Day Use and take a quick stroll to the other side of the lake for an awesome view of Yamnuska.
+After your hike, picnic at Middle Lake Day Use and take a quick stroll to the other side of the lake for an awesome view of Yamnuska.
 There’s a camping store at Bow Valley Campground if you need a snack.
 Otherwise, Chiniki Village is a good spot to dine or pick up an ice cream bar or slurpee.

 For more great, short hikes in this park, please see this post: Family Fun in Bow Valley Provincial Park.